Eug4n4/usof-backend/README.md

 ## Description

-This repository is the backend part of the bigger project called usof - Q/A service for professional and enthusiast programmers.
+This repository is the backend part of the bigger project called usof - Q&A service for professional and enthusiast programmers.

 It is REST API which provides CRUD operations with the database entities: Comment, Post, Category, Like, etc.

 If you are interested in frontend part of the project, please, check this repository - [usof-frontend](https://github.com/Eug4n4/usof-frontend)

+## Documentation

+Refer to `DOCS.md` in order to find information about developing stages and an algorithm of the whole program

 ## How to run?